 - Fill up your thermos flask — on day trips, fill up your thermos flask with tea, coffee or hot chocolate to save you buying some in a cafe somewhere.

-I’ve heard of quite a few travellers who have stayed within the capital, Reykjavik.
+Reykjavik is a beautiful city, no doubt about that.
+But sadly, I’ve heard of quite a few travellers who have only stayed within the capital, Reykjavik throughout their entire trip.
 Either because they have chosen not to rent a car or have decided against day trips.
 Having rented a car in Iceland, driven the Golden Circle route and explored the south coast, I can honestly say that you really must try leaving the main city and venturing out and about.
 There is so much beauty in Iceland that you would miss otherwise!

 5. Northern Lights Can Still Be Seen When Less Active